ktrahan2/scavenger-hunt-backend/README.md

 - Full CRUD actions created for data manipulation
 - Router built with mux
-- Auth with bcrypt and JWT toke
+- Auth with bcrypt and JWT token

 ## Features in Progress